Last major update of this file: 3 July 2021

 5 June 1991: Kwame Ampadu sold to WBA.
 He had played just twice for Arsenal, but went on to have another 16 years in football including playing four times for Ireland.
 He then returned to Arsenal as an Academy coach and is currently assistant manager at AS Monaco where he has been for the last two years.

 5 June 1999: Keown, Seaman and Parlour played for England v Sweden in a world cup qualifier.
 It ended 0-0.

 5 June 2013 It was announced that Arsenal’s record signing, Andrey Arshavin, would be released on 30 June 2013.
 He returned to Zenit St Petersburg and played on to the end of the 2014/5 season.
 He finally retired from football on 3 December 2018

 6 June 1903: At the meeting which created Fulham Football and Athletic Club Company Limited, Henry Norris was elected the company’s first chairman.
-He took up the reigns at Arsenal in 1910, but did not break with Fulham until after the first world war following a dispute over the post-war cup match between Fulham and Arsenal.
+He took up the reigns at Arsenal in 1910, but did not break with Fulham until after the first world war, following a dispute over the post-war cup match between Fulham and Arsenal.

 6 June 1906: Archie Low was transferred from Ashfield in Glasgow.
 He only went on to play three games for Arsenal before moving back to Scotland.

 6 June 1910: At a meeting in Rotherhithe, the supporters’ committee set up to rescue Arsenal resolved not to hand over to Henry Norris any of the money it had raised, pending further developments, but instead they applied for shares in the new limited company set up to rescue Arsenal.